namin/LeanDisco/README.md

 ## Running

-`lake build` builds the system including `Main.lean`.
+`lake build` builds the system.
-You can also use `lake lean TestFiniteFields.lean` as an example for running a `Test*` file directly.
+You can use `lake lean TestFiniteFields.lean` as an example for running a `Test*` file directly.
-You can also use `lake lean MainLong.lean` to try a longer running computation.

 All these files can also be ran interactively in the VSCode Lean extension.

 ## References